The Chef (novel): Plot

 Caleb Rooney is a major crimes detective with the New Orleans Police Department.
 On the side he and his ex-wife run a well known and highly acclaimed food truck, named Killer Chef.
 Rooney has just been raked over the coals for an incident in which he fired his weapon and killed a known gang member.
 He quits the police department in disgust, devoting all his time to his food sideline.
 Rooney cannot escape his past with the police by leaving the department, however.
 He is hounded by those who were members of the gang of the man he had killed.
 Rooney stumbled upon a possible terror plot to take place during Mardi Gras.
 He has stepped on toes of others in the culinary industry in town.
 And his independent investigation of the terror plot has gotten him into difficulties with the local FBI leader, who is also investigating it.

+Multimedia supplementary material

+The novel was supported by multimedia supplementary material available primarily through the Facebook Messenger app, which has been described by literary scholars as "innovative".